benlue/jsonfp/README.md

 + **difference**: Output an array by excluding all values specified in the option array.
 Syntax: _{difference: [...]}_

++ **eval**: this operator will iterate through every property of its option and try to evaluate the property value as a JSON-fp program.

 + **flatten**: flats the input array to be an array of single level.

 + **intersection**: intersect the input array with the option array.

-+ **map**: it's option should be an operator.
-Each element of the input array will be the input to the option operator.
++ **map**: it's option should be a JSON-fp program.
+Each element of the input array will be the input to the option program.

 + **merge**: recursively merges the option object into the input object.